 - Package is not delivered to the provider in a timely manner or is otherwise damaged or exposed to improper temperatures during transit to the provider.
-The provider must notify McKesson immediately if this occurs (as well as VFC within two hours of incident).
+The provider must notify VFC by phone at 202-576-9319 or email (a member of the team) immediately if this occurs.
+If and only if there is a problem with the temperature tracking strip inside the package upon arrival which has caused vaccine viability issues, please notify VFC and call McKesson at 1-877-TEMP123.
 Any calls received by McKesson after the day of delivery might result in provider liability and need for replacement. - A provider has a contract with an alarm company or has properly installed an alarm, then experiences a storage unit failure, and the alarm does not notify the provider.
 Documentation is required. - A provider, in anticipation of an impending storm, moves vaccine to a location with a secure power source as documented in their Emergency Vaccine Retrieval and Storage Plan, but power is lost at that location. - Extraordinary circumstances not listed above deemed by the VFC program to be beyond the provider's control.